 Forest Owlet.
 Photo: Tony Sawbridge

 Day 3: After a final morning in Tansa Wildlife Sanctuary we’ll return to Mumbai mid-afternoon where the tour ends.
-Those staying on to join the South India and the Andaman Islands tour would fly from Mumbai to Kochi this evening and spend two nights and one day there before the start of the South India tour.

-Note: For those joining the Southern India tour after the Forest Owlet tour, the flight from Mumbai to Kochi and the extra nights’ accommodation in Kochi are not included.
+Note: Those staying on to join the South India and the Andaman Islands tour will fly from Mumbai to Kochi this evening and spend two nights and one day there before the start of the South India tour.
+The flight from Mumbai to Kochi and the extra nights’ accommodation in Kochi are not included.

-Updated: 13 February 2019
+Updated: 19 February 2019